top of page

 and even in the setting of your choir or acapella group you may become a different voice type if your conductor is short on tenors.

 Those designations, in a decidedly more nuanced way, also apply to classical voice types.
-But none of my students sing classical music.
+In popular styles (anything you're gonna sing in a microphone) things are a lot looser.

 The whole “voice type” thing gets a little squishy in popular styles.